Reuse laptop webcam

 These are the easy steps on how to reuse laptop webcam:

-In order to get to the camera, you will have to dissasemble the laptop screen.
+To get to the camera, you will have to disassemble the laptop screen.
 Before starting work, you should search on

-youtube a laptop dissasemble guide for your specific laptop model because there is a good chance to find one.
+youtube a laptop disassembly guide for your specific laptop model because there is a good chance to find one.

 If you cannot find a video tutorial try this:

 - make sure the laptop is not plugged in and the battery is removed

 - look for screws on the top cover (they may be covered with rubber )

 - remove the screen base